hphelion/documentation/cloudos/manage.operational-dashboard.environment-tab.md

 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; min-width:700px;"> <b>Note:</b> The Complete Install step runs a validation check
 of the network IP address ranges.
 If there is an error, this step cannot be completed until the error is fixed.
 The validation check shows the network type and possibly the address value.
-You must open the Edit Address Ranges dialog for the specified network and click Update Address Ranges to identify the incorrect address, and fix it.
+You must open the Edit Address Ranges dialog for the specified network and click <b>Update Address Ranges</b> to identify the incorrect address, and fix it.
 See <a href="/cloudos/manage/operational-dashboard/environment-tab/#edit-address-ranges-dialog">Edit Address Ranges Dialog</a>.
 </p>